-Probate is the legal process that occurs after someone dies that administers how the deceased asset will be distributed.
-If the decedent has a will an Executor/Executrix will be named.
-If not, the court will appoint a person, usually a family member or next of kin, to assume responsibility for handling the probate process.
+Probate is the legal process that administers (through the court system) how and to whom the deceased's asset will be distributed.
+If the decedent has a Will an Executor/Executrix will be named.
+If not and the deceased died "Intestate" the court will appoint a person, usually a family member or next of kin, to assume responsibility for handling the probate process.
 The process is somewhat time consuming but varies by county and the complexity of assets and liabilities subject to probate.
+Legal representation may be important to engage in some cases but ProActive is familiar with bank, securities (stock, bonds, mutual funds), real estate, retirement, and insurance policies (Life and Annuities) and can assist in making good financial decisions regarding these assets.